Damianbrian/telco-customer-churn-prediction/README.md

 * Higher Recall
 * Higher F1-score

-In addition, Logistic Regression provides interpretable coefficients that help explain which factors contribute most to customer churn, making it useful for business decision-making.
+Moreover, the logistic regression model gives interpretable coefficients that allow understanding which factors influence the customer churn.

----

 ## Key Business Insights

-The exploratory data analysis identified several important factors associated with customer churn:
+Some of the key determinants that emerged from the exploratory data analysis include the following:

-* Customers on month-to-month contracts were significantly more likely to churn than those on longer-term contracts.
+* Customers with month-to-month plans had higher levels of churn compared to those with long-term plans.
-* Customers with fiber optic internet services exhibited higher churn rates.
+* Fiber internet plan customers had higher churn.
-* Customers with shorter tenure were more likely to leave.
+* Shorter tenure was a predictor of churn.
-* Higher monthly charges were associated with increased churn.
+* More charges per month predicted higher churn.
-* Senior citizens showed a higher likelihood of churning than non-senior customers.
+* Senior citizens had a higher rate of churn compared to non-senior customers.

----

 ## Business Recommendations

-Based on the findings, the telecommunications company should consider:
+From the research findings, the telecommunication company can be advised to:

-* Offering incentives for customers to migrate from month-to-month contracts to long-term contracts.
+* Provide incentives for switching customers from their monthly contracts to long-term contracts.
-* Developing targeted retention campaigns for high-risk customers.
+* Initiate retention strategies for at-risk customers.
-* Monitoring customers with high monthly charges.
+* Keep track of customers paying high monthly rates.
-* Improving customer support for customers identified as high churn risks.
+* Provide adequate customer service to high-risk customers.
-* Using predictive analytics to proactively identify customers requiring retention interventions.
+* Use predictive analytics to identify at-risk customers.

----

 ## Future Improvements

-Future work may include:
+Future work could include:

-* Hyperparameter tuning
+* Hyperparameter optimization
 * Cross-validation
 * Feature selection
-* Testing additional machine learning algorithms such as XGBoost, LightGBM, CatBoost, and Support Vector Machines
+* Application of other machine learning models like XGBoost, LightGBM, CatBoost, and SVM
-* Model deployment using Flask, FastAPI, or Streamlit
+* Deployment of the model using Flask, FastAPI, or Streamlit framework
-* Building an interactive Power BI dashboard
+* Development of Power BI dashboard

----

 ## Author